andreimargeloiu/TabEBM/README.md

 - Install dependencies

 ```
-pip install --no-cache-dir -r requirements.txt
+pip install --no-cache-dir -r requirements_full.txt
 ```

->If you already have a conda environment with common repositories, we also prepare a tiny list of required dependencies in `requirements_tiny.txt`, which can be installed via
+> If you already have a conda environment with common repositories, we also prepare a small list of required dependencies in `requirements_min.txt`, which can be installed via
 >
->```bash
+> ```bash
->pip install --no-cache-dir -r requirements_tiny.txt
+> pip install --no-cache-dir -r requirements_min.txt
->```
+> ```

+However, we note that `requirements_min.txt` may only enable TabEBM to run on your local machine, and we do recommend using `requirements_full.txt` for full reproducibility of the results reported in the paper.
+This is because different versions of some core packages can result in different results, even the well-established `NumPy`.
+Below is the officailly recommended practice from `NumPy`:

+> _"The standard practice now for bit-for-bit reproducible research is to **pin all of the versions of code of your software stack**, possibly down to the OS itself ...
+We now have virtual machines.
+Those who need to reproduce simulations exactly now can (and ought to) do so by using the exact same version of numpy.
+We do not need to maintain stream-compatibility across numpy versions to help them."_

 # 💥 Running Experiments with TabEBM